 Yes.
 Anna Maria City, Holmes Beach, and Bradenton Beach each run their own permitting, and a project follows the rules of whichever one governs the parcel.
 We manage that coordination — along with Manatee County floodplain review and the Elevation Certificate — so a jurisdictional boundary never stalls the work.

-For island homes declared substantially damaged after Helene and Milton, the Increased Cost of Compliance provision in an NFIP policy typically contributes up to $30,000 toward elevation.
+For island homes with a Substantial Damage Determination, the Increased Cost of Compliance provision in an NFIP policy typically contributes up to $30,000 toward elevation.
 We help document the determination and fold the ICC claim into the rebuild plan.

 Our team will assess your property, explain your elevation options, and provide a detailed quote — at no cost to you.
 We accept only 3 projects per month to ensure white-glove service.